-Municipality must maintain tariff increases at level that reflect an appropriate balance between affordability of the poorer household and other consumers while ensuring financial sustainability.
+Municipality must maintain tariff increases at a level that reflects an appropriate balance between affordability of the poorer household and other consumers while ensuring financial sustainability.

 The MFMA requires the municipality to adopt and implement a tariff policy.
-Council has approved such policies for all major tariff-funded services provided by the municipality, which are attached as annexure to this document.
+The council has approved such policies for all major tariff-funded services provided by the municipality, which are attached as annexure to this document.